-In addition to the general memorandum of understanding requirements outlined in Article III.G.3 of Exhibit A, Attachment I, the Contractor shall comply with the following Contractor memorandum of understanding requirements:
+In addition to the general Memorandum of Understanding (MOU) requirements outlined in Article III.G.3 of Exhibit A, Attachment I, the Contractor shall comply with the following Contractor specific MOU requirements:

-1. The Contractor shall enter into MOUs with subcontracted managed care plans.
-The MOU shall outline the mechanism for sharing information and coordination of service delivery pursuant to STC 151 (b) and (c).
+1. The Contractor shall enter into MOUs with managed care plans.
+The MOUs shall outline the mechanism for sharing information and coordination of service delivery pursuant to STC 155 (b) and (c).